-The 10 year average figure for inert material and construction and demolition waste recovery is 489,400 tonnes per annum.
-This was a decrease on the ten year rolling average for 2013/2014 of 521,000 tonnes per annum.
-This decrease is as a result of a particularly high year from the peak of the previous housing boom, when a significant number of flatted development on brownfield sites were being developed, being removed from the rolling average.
-The rolling 3 year average for 2014/2015 is approximately 444,670 tonnes per annum.
-This is an increase on the 3 year average for the previous year, which was 410,000 tonnes per annum.
-This highlights an upward trend in activity for recent years, against a background of still falling long term averages, as construction activity increases following the recession and the very high figures from the last boom are progressively removed from the data.
+The 10 year average figure for inert material and construction and demolition waste recovery is 466,800 tonnes per annum.
+This was a decrease on the ten year rolling average for 2014/2015 of 489,400 tonnes per annum.
+This decrease is as a result of another high year from the peak of the previous housing boom, when a significant number of flats on brownfield sites were being developed, being removed from the rolling average.
+The rolling 3 year average for 2015/2016 is approximately 414,330 tonnes per annum.
+This is a decrease on the 3 year average for the previous year, which was 444,670 tonnes per annum.
+This could highlight a downward trend in activity on brownfield land, a decrease in general construction activity or increased onsite reuse, against a background of still falling long term averages as the very high figures from the last boom are progressively removed from the data.
 It should be noted that the quantity of inert material and C&D waste reported through waste management facilities excludes that which is used directly on site in place of aggregate.
 The quantity of inert and C&D waste used directly on site is unreported and therefore cannot be included in the data on secondary and recycled aggregates.